irulan11/MPhil/README.md

 ### irulan.py
 ... is a Python script containing useful functions.
 Most Jupyter notebooks in this repository rely on functions from here.

+### Word Shift Plots
+This folder includes plot of the word shifts included in the thesis.
+These plots quantify the change in sentiment or difference in Tsallis entropy of the top words.